Important Information

 You can visit the monastery showcases the religious and spiritual heritage of more than 400 years old.
 This area is related to Milarepa, — a twelfth-century Buddhist sage and poet who served as the spiritual figurehead of the Kagyupa sect of Tibetan Buddhism.
 Milarepa is not only a Buddhist yogi but also an ancient Tibetan poet and singer.

 Besides pilgrimage, this trek offers an outstanding view of the Himalayas that lies along the northeastern side of the finger land and that just form.
 Some of the highlights of this trek are Rolwaling valley, Tamang village, and wonderful views of an alpine lake, Hanging glaciers, moraines, high pastures, waterfalls, and imminent view of snowy peaks in the backdrop.
-This is a popular region for isolated villages, biological diversity, glacial lakes, and mountains.
+This is a popular region with isolated villages, biological diversity, glacial lakes, and mountains.
 Rolwaling trek combines the view of Mt Melungtse, Mt Dorje, and Mt Tashi Lapcha, beautiful waterfalls, and the Tso Rolpa Lake.

 Highlights of Lapchi Trek